morgoob/Gym-Essentials/README.md

 2. Install Node.js (LTS Version)
     * https://nodejs.org/en

-3. Open a new Terminal on your VS Code IDE
+3. Open a new Terminal on your VSCode IDE

 4. Enter the following commands in your terminal:
     * Create a new expo app folder: